abrotman/related-domains-by-dns/rdbd.md

 Current issues include:

 * #1: use TXT or RR?
+(ATB: RR, but TXT for now)
 * #2: stick with a 1:n thing or design for m:n relationshops
 * #3: include an indicator for the kind of relationship or not?
 * #4: "h=" is wrong for a signature, but "s=" is selector, bikeshed later
-* #5: specify input for singing more precisely - e.g. is there a CR or NULL or not ]]
+* #5: specify input for signing more precisely - e.g. is there a CR or NULL or not ]]

 Determining relationships between domains can be one of the more difficult